We offer extensive flexibility on the training organization.

 - CCP initial margin methodologies: LCH, CME, Eurex

-- Bilateral margin: regulatory requirement / ISDA(R) SIMM proposal
+- Bilateral initial margin methodologies: UMR regulatory requirement and ISDA(R) SIMM approach

 - Workshop Multi-curve and collateral framework.
 One day workshop at The 10th Fixed Income Conference (Barcelona, Spain), September 2014.